-While DH strives to provide the best possible care, you might believe that you
+While the DH strives to provide the best possible care, you might believe:

-- Have not received the service you wanted or needed
+- You have not received the service you wanted or needed

 Filing a Concern - 3 step procedure

-Step 1 The first step toward voicing your concerns is to bring the issue to the attention of those closest to your care – the nurses, physicians or other staff looking after you.
+Step 1 Bring the issue to the attention of those closest to your care – the nurses, physicians or other staff looking after you.
 In many cases, these individuals have the greatest knowledge about your situation and are able to respond to your concerns quickly and efficiently.

-Step 2 If you are unable to resolve your concern at the point of care ask to speak with the manager of the unit or service area where you were located.
-The manager will contact you and set up at a time that is convenient for the two of you to discuss your concerns.
+Step 2 If you are unable to resolve your concern at the point of care, ask to speak with the manager of the unit or service area where you were located.
+The manager will contact you and set up at a time that is convenient to discuss your concerns.

-Step 3 If you remain unsatisfied after speaking with the health centre manager, you might consider bringing your concern to the Office of Patient Relations and we will be happy to help with your concerns.
+Step 3 If you remain unsatisfied after speaking with the health centre manager, please contact us at the office of Patient Relations and we will be happy to help with your concerns.

-You can submit your concerns verbally – in person, via telephone, in writing – email, posted letter, or by completing a standardized downloadable form found below, and sending it back to us through whatever channel is most convenient for you.
+You can submit your concerns via telephone, email, posted letter, in person, or by completing a standardized downloadable form found below, and sending it back to us through whatever channel is most convenient for you.
 Please address all concerns to:

 Territorial Manager of Patient Relations, Office of Patient Relations